joyqul/database/README.md

 ---

 1. Brief introduction
-1.1 This homework is the extension of hw3.
+	- This homework is the extension of hw3.

-1.2 Table schema adjustment.(See part2 for details.)
+	- Table schema adjustment.(See part2 for details.)

-1.3 Add new Entity: Country that has attrubutes  attributes “abbreviation” and “fullname”.
+	- Add new Entity: Country that has attrubutes  attributes “abbreviation” and “fullname”.

-1.4 Add “belonging Country”, “full name”, and “Timezone” attributes into airport information.
+	- Add “belonging Country”, “full name”, and “Timezone” attributes into airport information.

-1.5 Two new features for administrator (see part 4 for details)
+	- Two new features for administrator (see part 4 for details)
-	a.
-Country list management
+		- Country list management
-	b.
-Airport management: refer to 4.2
+		- Airport management: refer to 4.2

-1.6 New feature: Ticket searching (see part 3 for details)
+	- New feature: Ticket searching (see part 3 for details)

 2. Table schema adjustment
-2.1 All tables are required to be normalized by the Third normal form(3NF)
+	- All tables are required to be normalized by the Third normal form(3NF)

-2.2 The definition of arrival/departure time in flights  -The timezone of departure time is the departure airport’s timezone;
-	The timezone of arrival time is the destination airport’s timezone.
+	- The definition of arrival/departure time in flights  -The timezone of departure time is the departure airport’s timezone; The timezone of arrival time is the destination airport’s timezone.

 3. Ticket searching
-3.1 Tickets
+	- Tickets
 		-There may be more than one flights during the trip from A to B.
 		-Transfers are needed for a trip with more than 1 flight.

-3.2 User restriction
+	- User restriction
 		-Guest can search the ticket information without logging in.

-3.3 Searching
+	- Searching
 		-Find out all the qualified ticket with the given condition: Departure airport full name, destination airport full name, and the upper limit of transfer time.
 	
 		-Sort the airport list by country

 		-Transfer times can be chosen: No transfer, No more than 1, No more than 2

-3.4 Search result 
+	- Search result 
-	-you need to display the following infomation
+		-you need to display the following infomation -Flight number
-
-		-Flight number
 			-Abbreviation of departure airport
 	 		-Abbreviation of destination airport
 			-Departure time(local time)
 			-Arrival time(local time)
 			-Flight time
 				-Please take the time difference into account.
 				(Hint: you may convert the timezone of arrival time into departure airport’s timezone, and subtract it with departure time)

 				-You should display the flight information(including flight no, abbreviation of departure/destination airport, departure/arrival time, flight time) of each transit flight in the connecting flight.

 			-Transfer time(there is no time difference problem to be concerned) Please refer to part 3.5)

 			-Price (Please refer to part 3.5)

 			-Order
 				-Order by price
 				-Order by departure time
 				-Order by arrival time

-3.5 Transfer
+	- Transfer
 		-Airline companies may split a long-term journey into multiple short-term journey.
 			-For example, Taiwan to UK can be split into Taiwan to HongKong, than HongKong to UK.
 	 	-Transfer times is no more than twice.
 	
 		-Tourist may get discount of tickets as the time of transfer goes up:
 			-Direct flight: No discount
 			-Transfer once:
 				10% off for the total price of two flights -Transfer twice:
 				20% off for the total price of three flights

 		-There is at least two-hour layover between two flights.

-3.6 Restrictions on Implementations
+	- Restrictions on Implementations
 		-The computation of following attributes is required to be computed by Date/Time functions in SQL (reference) -Flight time 
 			-Transfer time
 		-Use only ONE SQL command during the whole transfer process.
 Sorting in other programming language or use more than one SQL command is not allowed.
 In other words, you should query all the matched direct flights or connecting flights information including flight id, total flight time, overall price (discounted) and total transfer time in ONE SQL command.
 However, the individual departure/arrival date, departure/arrival airport, flight time and transfer time in the connecting flight is not constrained.
 			-The following hints are for reference, not requirement:
 			SELECT flight id1, flight id2, flight id3,Arrival time1, Transfer time1, price1
 			FROM ( SQL of direct flight UNION SQL of transfer once2 UNION SQL of transfer twice2 )3 AS TransferTable ORDER BY price / arrival time / transfer time 
-			-1: You may use “CASE WHEN” to select results according to different value.
+			- You may use “CASE WHEN” to select results according to different value.
 				Here is the example:
-			CASE WHEN {condition} THEN {value} WHEN {condition} THEN {value} ELSE {value} END  			-2:You may use “JOIN” in the transfer SQL 
+				CASE WHEN {condition} THEN {value} WHEN {condition} THEN {value} ELSE {value} END  		- You may use “JOIN” in the transfer SQL 
-			-3: You can only use UNION when the number of columns for each SQL are the same.
+			- You can only use UNION when the number of columns for each SQL are the same.
 You may “SELECT NULL AS columName” to fill the empty column.
 				For example, there will be no flight id2 and flight id3 in SQL of direct flight.
 				You may SELECT NULL for them.
 				Date time related function in SQL: (reference)

 4.Administrator

-4.1 Country list management
+	- Country list management
-	-List the countries
+		-List the countries 	
-	
 		-Add new country
 			-The format of the abbreviation of a country will only have three capital letters (ex: TWN).
 		-Full name
 		-Edit
 			-You can edit the abbreviation and full name of a country.
 		-Deletion
 	 		-The corresponding information about country should be removed once the country was deleted.

-4.2 Airport management
+	- Airport management
 		-Add new attributes to airport 
-		-Belonging country (Implement by foreign key )
-	-Full name 
+			-Belonging country (Implement by foreign key ) -Full name 
 		-Timezone, ex: +08:00

 5. Bonus
-5.1 Round-trip tickets
+	- Round-trip tickets
-5.2 Overnight / Not overnight options in Transfer
+	- Overnight / Not overnight options in Transfer
-  -You should define what is overnight in your report
-		Ex.
-Transfer time in one transit airport is larger than 12 hours 5.3 The total time of the journey
+	  -You should define what is overnight in your report Ex.
+Transfer time in one transit airport is larger than 12 hours
-	-total time of the journey = total transfer time + total flight time 
+	- The total time of the journey
-	-The result of search can sort by ”total journey time”, “total flight time” or “total transfer time”.
+		-total time of the journey = total transfer time + total flight time -The result of search can sort by ”total journey time”, “total flight time” or “total transfer time”.
-5.4 Comparison sheet
+	- Comparison sheet
 		-Comparison sheet modification: add a ticket into it instead of a flight.
 		-Only Logged-in user can add ticket into comparison sheet during their searching.
-5.5 Other
+	- Other